 - Global Awareness and Diversity

 These learning outcomes are instrumental in nurturing all Westmont students as thoughtful scholars, grateful servants and faithful leaders, regardless of their chosen major.
 Both General Education and major courses will help you to develop and master these outcomes.
 Click here to see how our majors and GE curriculum work to support these Institutional Leaning Outcomes and our overall institutional mission.

 By becoming familiar with the vocabularies and types of questions asked in several disciplines, students equip themselves to be members of an increasingly global and diverse intellectual community.

 Westmont College’s General Education encompasses 4 main categories:

-- Common Contexts: These courses ground students in a body of material and explicitly invites them into an understanding of the Christian liberal arts.
+- Common Contexts: These courses ground Westmont students in a body of defining material and explicitly invite them into an understanding of the Christian liberal arts.

-- Common Inquiries: These courses empower students to explore the knowledge, methodologies, and modes of inquiry of a given discipline.
+- Common Inquiries: These courses empower students to explore the knowledge, methodologies, and modes of inquiry within a given discipline.

 - Common Skills: These courses encourage students to develop their verbal, quantitative, or physical dexterity.

 - Competent & Compassionate Action: These courses fulfill the expectation that students will put their education into action in a variety of ways, many of which may be part of the student’s major.
 This category is typically completed in the student's junior or senior year.

 The current Westmont College Catalog is always available to view on the Registrar’s home page.
 Please review the expanded descriptions of each general education category in the college catalog to better understand their role in creating a holistic Liberal Arts experience.